pavankothawade/Aladdin-2D-Game/User-story - Game points.md

+//Game point User story
-As a Game point,
+As a Game player,
-I want to count seconds when actor is alive, so that I increase with multiple of 100 each second
+I want to increase my score as I over come the hurdles so that I can score maximum points.